technoo0/LSTN-Server/readme.md

 for the authentication, I went with a simple approach the user just needs to authenticate them self and the server gonna find if the user is a New user or an existing user and will guide them through the steps instead of the user choosing login or signup

-also, I implemented auth0 from multiple providers (Gmail, Apple, Facebook, and Using Email)
+also, I implemented Oauth from multiple providers (Gmail, Apple, Facebook, and Using Email)

 when the user uses their Email to Authenticate there is no password the server will send a code that will expire in 5 minutes and the user need to enter the code to verify that they own the email